ItzDuolingo/OS/README.md

 ### Known issues
 - When the read event is triggered during registration/login you can't use F1 to return, fix not found yet
-- "Guest" account isn't fully integrated, it isn't written to memory, it has the same privilages as a normal user and if the username "guest" is entered at registration it will create a normal user with presistent data and can be logged into
+- "Guest" account isn't fully integrated, it isn't written to memory, it has the same privilages as a normal user and if the username "guest" is entered at registration it will create a normal user with presistent data and can be logged into -- !GUEST ACCOUNT HAS BEEN REMOVED FOR THE TIME BEING!
 - The clock won't update during login/register due to the read event being triggered
 - There is some issue while using A/D to switch between normal and power menu with the [example] highlight not being visible, fix not found yet
 - I haven't made a function to centralize text so if someone's username is long and you wish to delete them using the admin dashboard for example, it will put the text off balance